 Q: Do you have standard crushable MgO insulators available?

 A: Yes.
 We have selected a few designs for routine stocking to meet our heater industry and high pressure geology industry’s common requirements.
 The MI Cable industry shares a few common sizes to match stock tube and wire dimensions as well, with minor variations.
-Links below:
+Contact our sales team for details about stock items.

 Q; Do you have standard MgO matched cores and spacers?